tobydragon/thinkcspy/_sources/Selection/ConditionalExecutionBinarySelection.rst

    :feedback_c: Yes, a block must contain at least one statement and can have many statements.
    :feedback_d: The blocks may contain different numbers of statements.

-   How many statements can appear in each block (the if and the else) in a conditional statement?
+   How many statements or lines can appear in each block (the if and the else) in a conditional statement?

+   .. tag test_questions6_4_1: If Statement

 .. mchoice:: test_question6_4_2
    :answer_a: TRUE